aws-samples/batch-processing-gateway-on-emr-on-eks/bpg/README.md

     --region "$AWS_REGION"
 ```

-On AWS Console, navigate to Amazon RDS and clicj on Databases link on the left pane to see the details.
+On AWS Console, navigate to Amazon RDS and click on Databases link on the left pane to see the details.
 The ```bpg``` Reader and Writer instances should be in Available status.

 ![Alt text](../images/bpg-rds.png)